 5. Say No to Plastic Combs

-Never brush your hair strenuously.
-Not only does this harm the hair, but it also stimulates the build-up of static charge.
+But, never brush your hair strenuously.
+Not only does this harm your hair, but it also stimulates the build-up of static charge.

 6. Apply Nourishing Hair Oils

 When static strikes, oil it out!
 Feed your hair with the elixir of nourishing oils like jojoba oil, coconut oil, or argan oil.
 These natural wonders leave you with hair that's sleek and oh-so-happy.
 It's the magic potion your hair needs for a frizz-free journey.
 Your hair will thank you for that extra love!
 Apply regularly and let the smoothness shine!

 7. Avoid Over-Drying

 Overuse of heat-styling tools and blow-dryers can strip your hair of its natural oils.
 This can make your hair super frizzy and more prone to develop static energy within the strands.
 So, allow your hair to air-dry when possible and use heat-styling tools on a low setting.
 Switch to ionic hair dryers.

 Static charges are spoiling your hair's vibes?
 Experiment with homemade hair masks to tackle static woes!
 They're here to calm the frizz and bring peace to the rebellious strands.
 For a nourishing blend, mix up ingredients like honey, yoghurt, or avocado.

 You can also try coconut oil + aloe vera mask, olive oil + banana mask, and egg + olive oil mask.
 These are frizz-fighting magic potions that your hair will adore.
 Apply such DIY wonders to your locks, let them work their magic, and bid farewell to frizz.
 Embrace the natural remedy route for a static-free and lusciously smooth hair journey!

 Static Hair SOS: Other Easy Hacks for a Frizz-Free Look